Blair Martin, Sam Taylor; James Chadwick; Sophia Mann and Jack Jones

 The world's longest continuously running diverse in gender & sexuality radio show.
 News, views, & music for/by the DiGS community.

-We respectfully acknowledge the Traditional Owners & Custodians of the country on which we create Queer Radio, the Turrbal & Jagerah people of the Yugerah nation.
+We respectfully acknowledge the Traditional Owners & Custodians of the country on which we create Queer Radio, the Turrbal & Jagerah people of the Yugerah nation paying deepest respect to elders past, present and to come.
 We acknowledge that their sovereignty over this land & waters of and around this land were never ceded.
 Always was - always will be theirs.

 The award winning Queer Radio show is a magazine style show, dealing with specific topics and invited guests.
 Queer Radio is male-oriented, but not exclusive.
 Presenting relevant music, guests, news, views and interviews - as well as discussions of sex, sexuality and life in general, relevant to the Lesbian Gay Bisexual Trans Queer Intersex Pansexual-Polyamorous Asexual Non-Binary & 2Spirits / Diverse in Gender & Sexuality (DiGS) community

-Access the show live on 4ZZZ 102.1FM or 4ZZZ DAB/DAB+ in Brisbane, via the iHeart Radio app, live web streaming from the 4ZZZ website, or on-demand from this page for up to six weeks from the date of broadcast.
+Access the show live on 4ZZZ 102.1FM or 4ZZZ DAB/DAB+ in Brisbane, via the Community Radio + app, live web streaming from the 4ZZZ website, or on-demand from this page for up to six weeks from the date of broadcast.

 Since 1978 4ZZZ has continually presented programs in support of the broader queer identifying community.
 On 30th September 1992 the weekly lesbian and gay program "Gay Waves" changed in both format and name.
 It became a cycle every three weeks (Wednesdays 6-9pm) of "Queer Radio" for men, "Queer Radio" for LGBT's and "The Lesbian Show" by and for women.
 The Queer Radio shows were to be magazine style, dealing with specific topics and invited guests.
 The Lesbian Show changed its name to Dykes On Mykes in the mid-90's.
 4ZZZ allocated each show a weekly 2 hour slot in August 2002.